 - Only put them with their mother for supervised periods so they can nurse.
 Keep a very close eye on her, especially if she begins licking them, because a single bite can kill.

 - Clean the pups yourself with a warm, wet cloth to make sure they urinate and pass stools until they are old enough to eliminate without help.

 This behavior generally occurs within hours or a couple days of delivery while the pups are still newborns, and you should call your vet immediately after any surviving pups have been separated from their mother.

 Once a female has cannibalized her pups, it's best to avoid breeding her again because she will likely repeat the behavior.
 After the pups are running around, you can try keeping them with their mom for supervised periods to see if she will accept them.

 A post-pregnancy exam can reduce or eliminate medical issues that could cause a drastic change in the new mom's behavior.
-Cleary Lake Veterinary Hospital recommends all females should be examined by a vet within 48 hours of giving birth.
-This is to make sure all the puppies have been delivered, and the uterus is shrinking back to its pre-pregnancy size.
+Cleary Lake Veterinary Hospital in Prior Lake, Minnesota, recommends that all females see a veterinarian for examination within 48 hours of giving birth.
+This is to make sure all puppies have been delivered, and the uterus is shrinking back to its pre-pregnancy size.
 In many cases, a vet will administer an antibiotic injection as a precaution against infection.

 Even if your female had a post-pregnancy exam, she could still display some worrisome behaviors.
 You should call your vet if she:

 - Has a temperature higher than 102 degrees Fahrenheit